materialsproject/reaction-network/README.rst

         :alt: Reaction Network logo

-Reaction network (rxn-network) is a Python package for predicting chemical reaction pathways in solid-state materials synthesis using graph theoretic methods.
+Reaction network (rxn-network) is a Python package for predicting chemical reaction pathways in solid-state materials synthesis using graph theory.

 Installing rxn-network
 ================

 The rxn-network package has several dependencies, most of which can be installed through PyPI.
 However, graph-tool must be installed through a more customized method;
-please see <https://graph-tool.skewed.de/> for more details.
-We recommend the following installation procedure which creates a new conda environment and installs graph-tool through conda-forge:
+please see https://graph-tool.skewed.de/ for more details.
+We recommend the following installation procedure which creates a new conda environment:

     conda create -n gt python=3.8

+And then installs graph-tool through conda-forge:

     conda install -c conda-forge graph-tool

-To install an editable version of the rxn-network code, simply download (clone) the code from this repository, navigate to its directory in terminal, and then run the following two commands:
+To install an editable version of the rxn-network code, simply download (clone) the code from this repository, navigate to its directory in terminal, and then run the following command to install the requirements:

     pip install -r requirements.txt

+And then to finally install an editable version of the package:

     pip install -e .

 Demo